The Tour Trains

 Tour Train website.

-The veracity problem has been ongoing for a long time, despite efforts by local historians (including the late Ellen Baumler) to correct it.
+The veracity problem has been ongoing for a very long time, despite efforts by local historians (including the late Ellen Baumler) to correct it.
 Consequently, thousands of tourists come away with false impressions of the city.
 Helena's colorful history does not need embellishment, and the facts are easy to find.

 The falsehoods and misrepresentations are many, but one whopper that persists on the tour is that Benton Avenue was the terminus of the Benton Road, the overland wagon route that connected Helena with St. Louis, Missouri, via the river port of Fort Benton, Montana.
 The claim is made that Benton Ave. was the main freight route into town, ending at Reeder's Alley, and that the stone Benton Ave. retaining wall above Park Avenue was built for that purpose.
 The truth is that Benton Avenue was never part of the Benton Road, no wagon freight came in that way, for obvious logistical reasons.
 The retaining wall was built in 1893, a decade after rail service came to Helena.